mwaltersbmc/helix-tools/hitt/README.md

 **pre-is**	- used when the Jenkins HELIX_ONPREM_DEPLOYMENT pipeline has been built successfully with all the parameters populated and the HELIX_GENERATE_CONFIG option selected.\
 **post-is**	- used after the installation of Helix IS has been completed.\

-In all modes the HITT script requires minimal configuration and will read all the additonal information it requires from Kubernetes, Jenkins and the CUSTOMER_CONFIGS git repository.
+In all modes the HITT script requires minimal configuration and will read all the additional information it requires from Kubernetes, Jenkins and the CUSTOMER_CONFIGS git repository.

 There are some additional, optional, tests that will attempt to validate the Helix IS database which require the use of a Java SQL client called JISQL and JDBC drivers for each database type.
 To enable these tests simply download the dbjars.tgz file and copy it to the directory where the hitt.sh script is located.
 HITT will detect, unpack and enable the SQL checks when this file is present.